 To time it right, try to tell them over the weekend instead of a weekday.
-That way, you will be around to handle any questions on their days off.
+That way, you will be around to handle any questions on their days off and minimize interruption or stress on their school days.
 Furthermore, choose a quiet place to tell them.
 Preferably, break the news at home and not in a public place.

 When talking to kids about divorce, it is best to plan what you will tell them.
 Check out the next section to learn how best to do it.

 What Should You Tell Your Kids About Divorce?

 Teenagers will have a fair understanding of what divorce means.
 However, if your kids are younger, they will need your help in understanding what it means and how it will impact their lives.

 Be gentle and use simple language that they will understand.
 If they are too young, you can tell them that mommy and daddy will not be living together and that one of you is going to move out.

 You, understandably, want to protect your children.
 However, every lie that you say now will impact your kids in the future and their relationship with you both.
 Be honest and tell them the truth.
 If they are too young to understand, tell them that you are not getting along.